sage-code/maj/nouns.md

 * pana   = bread  (singular)
 * pane   = breads (plural)

 Nouns ending in a consonant do not have plural.
-In rare examples though looks like:

 * Xenina = oak tree
 * Xenine = several oak tree